lellasone/printrbot-bed-visualizer/README.md

 the onboard capacitive sensor.
 It will most likely also work for plenty of other printers provided you tweak the settings a bit.

+If requested this script will apply the printer's G29 compensation, allowing you to see how effective the automatic bed leveling is.

 Also included is a simple fixture for mounting a dial indicator to the capacitive sensor.
 However, I found the onboard capacitive sensor to be repeatable to within +- 0.25 thou, so I would stick with that unless you are